The Many Benefits of the Ancient Herb of Enlightenment and Longevity

 Of particular interest in our fast-paced, intellectually demanding modern world is Gotu Kola’s ability to enhance nearly every aspect of mental functioning.
 [1-13] Typically herbs or substances that can achieve such feats are highly stimulating; however, Gotu Kola is centering, which makes it ideal for anyone looking for a cognitive boost without any of the unwanted and imbalancing side effects of stimulants.
 In one study, children who took a half a gram of Gotu Kola extract powder every day for one year demonstrated significant improvement of their intellectual level.
 After six months, there was a substantial improvement in intelligence, cognitive function and concentration.

-Rebuilding the Nervous System & Reducing Anxiety and Stress
+Rebuilds the Nervous System & Reduces Anxiety and Stress

 In Ayurvedic medicine, Gotu Kola is classified as a rasayana, or rejuvenative, due to its ability to restore functioning, balance and health to many parts of the mind and body.
 For example, it is an extremely healing herb for the nervous system and has been shown to repair and restore axons , which are used to transmit nerve impulses throughout the brain and body.
 As such, it has been used as an anti-anxiety, anti-stress and anti-insomnia medicine throughout its long history of human use.
 [6,12]